Lmx154/embedded-rust/README.md

 - `target`: Specifies the Rust target triple for ARM Cortex-M4F with hardware floating point
 - `rustflags`: Tells the linker to use the `link.x` script provided by `cortex-m-rt`

-**For STM32 Blackpill**: The configuration remains the same since STM32F401 is also Cortex-M4F with FPU.
+**For STM32 Blackpill**: The configuration remains the same since STM32F401 and STM32F446 are both Cortex-M4F with FPU.

 ### 4. **.vscode/settings.json** - VS Code Integration
 ```json